Curious about legitimate work from home jobs that allow freedom? Want to supplement your income or be a digital nomad?

 I often get messages asking, “How are you living your life?”
 Well, the answer to that is, happily.
 But I do understand what they’re really asking, “How do you afford your life?”
 And again the answer is simple — I work.
 I work a lot.
 I plan a lot.
 I budget… often.
 Teaching English to students in China with VIPKID is not only a source of income for my travels but it has become a huge part of my life.

-TT: Can you break down the phases of your development to becoming an online teacher?
+TT: Can you break down the phases of your development to starting to teach English online?

 K: My wanderlust has gone through many stages, from optimistic student, to a modern day digital nomad.
 I’ll paint you a quick picture, think: this woman has a “wanderlust” tattoo, complete with coordinates and an inspirational quote as her laptop background.